Karch Kiraly: College career

-In 1978 Kiraly enrolled at UCLA, where he majored in biochemistry and also was a brother of the Epsilon Sigma Chapter of Lambda Chi Alpha.
+In 1978, Kiraly enrolled at UCLA, where he majored in biochemistry and also was a brother of the Epsilon Sigma Chapter of Lambda Chi Alpha.
 From his freshman year, he played outside hitter and setter on the Bruins' volleyball team, playing opposite junior Sinjin Smith in the Bruins' 6–2 offense.
 Under head coach Al Scates, Kiraly led UCLA to the NCAA Men's Volleyball Championship in his freshman season in 1979.
-In his sophomore season, the Bruins made it to the finals again, but lost to crosstown rivals USC.
+In his sophomore season, the Bruins made it to the finals again but lost to crosstown rivals USC.
 UCLA reclaimed the top spot in Kiraly's junior season.
 Kiraly finished his college career with another title during his senior year.
-In his four years, the Bruins compiled a 123–5 match record, with titles in 1979, 1981 and 1982.
+In his four years, the Bruins compiled a 123–5 match record, with titles in 1979, 1981, and 1982.
 They went undefeated in the 1979 and 1982 seasons.
 Kiraly earned All-American honors all four years, and was awarded NCAA Volleyball Tournament Most Outstanding Player in 1981 and 1982.

-Kiraly earned a Bachelor of Science degree in Biochemistry from UCLA, graduating cum laude in June 1983 with a 3.55 cumulative GPA.
+Kiraly earned a Bachelor of Science degree in biochemistry from UCLA, graduating cum laude in June 1983 with a 3.55 cumulative GPA.

 Kiraly was inducted into the UCLA Hall of Fame in 1992, and his jersey was retired in 1993.

 Growing up, Kiraly wanted to be a biochemist to follow in his father's footsteps, but that changed when he joined the US national team and led it to multiple gold medals.
-He was twice named best player in the world by the international governing body.
-He was also named best volleyball player of the 20th century.
+He was twice named the best player in the world by the international governing body.
+He was also named the best volleyball player of the 20th century along with Lorenzo Bernardi.